How to Withdraw Money on Robinhood

 Why can't I withdraw my money from Robinhood?

-Beyond withdrawable cash restrictions, there are a few other common errors you might be bumping into.
+Beyond withdrawable cash restrictions, there are a few other reasons you might not be able to withdraw your money.

 Account restriction

-There are a number of ways to have your account placed under restriction.
-Account restrictions can be placed into effect for a number of reasons, such as:
+There are a number of reasons for your account being placed under restriction, such as:

 - Attempting to buy stock in a company in which you're a company control person